sreeharshabandi/sreeharshabandi.github.io/_posts/2020-06-15-CaptainMon.md

 tags: [Process_Spwaning, WMI]
 ---

-In this post we will be looking at my recent develpment on Windows Process Spwaning using CaptainMon.
+In this post we will be looking at my recent develpment on <strong>Windows Process Spwaning using [CaptainMon][linktocaptainmon].</strong>

-Prior knowledge on the following topics are required:
+<strong>Prior knowledge on the following topics are required:</strong>
 1. Windows Management Instumentation.
 2. WQLEventQuery.
 3. ManagementScope.